c933103/CYanHeiHK/README.md

 ## Background

-The following issues are observed in the current Source Han Sans release:

-1. In Unicode, a codepoint can be represented by different glyphs in different regions due to [Han Unification](https://en.wikipedia.org/wiki/Han_unification).
-Currently, Source Han Sans supports four favours in terms of language dependent glyphs, and they are Simplified Chinese (following PRC's glyph standard), Traditional Chinese (following Taiwan's glyph standard), Japanese and Korean.
-So far there is no Traditional Chinese version targeting Hong Kong's character standard (usually refers to the *List of Graphemes of Commonly-used Chinese Characters 常用字字形表* published by the Hong Kong Education Bureau).
+In Unicode, a codepoint can be represented by different glyphs in different regions due to [Han Unification](https://en.wikipedia.org/wiki/Han_unification).
+Currently, Source Han Sans comes with four variants: Simplified Chinese, Traditional Chinese (following Taiwan's glyph standard), Japanese and Korean.
+The Traditional Chinese variant follows the glyph standard specified by Taiwan's Ministry of Education.
+Hong Kong, also using Traditional Chinese characters , has its own character standard specified by the Hong Kong Education Bureau that is different from Taiwan's.
-2. For practical reason, a non-standard glyph is sometimes more preferred.
-The happens when users are already familiar to a glyph long before the standard was born, but the authority picked a somewhat unfamiliar shape as the standard.

-A Source Han Sans version that adheres to Hong Kong's glyph standard is currently planned, which will essentially resolve the first issue.
-However, the release date of SHS-HK is still yet to be announced, and such a release won't serve all use cases.
-In particular, while it is good to have a release that follows Hong Kong's glyph standard, it may not be always preferred by the community given the discrepancy between the “standard” and “conventional” appearance of some characters.
+That said, note that most of the printed materials in Hong Kong doesn't 100% comply to the standard.
+This is because developing a font product fulfilling the standard is voluntary, but not enforced.
+Font vendors have the freedom to choose whether to adopt the standard forms in their typeface products.
+For certain characters, people may actually be more familiar to the non-standard glyphs that are widely adopted in printed materials.
+They are mostly shapes used in early desktop publishings inherited from movable types.

+CYanHeiHK can serve as an interim solution before the release of the new Source Han Sans variant that adheres to Hong Kong's upcoming glyph standard.
+However, CYanHeiHK doesn't aim to be a typeface that is 100% HK standard compliant.
+Instead, it takes reference from common commercial font products and tries to strike a balance between the “standard” and “conventional” forms to make it more appealing to general users.

 ## Differences to the original product